List of sports events affected by the coronavirus outbreak

 Women's Olympic qualifying tournament moved from Foshan to Belgrade, Serbia from Feb.
 6-9.

-Asian Cup qualifier between China and Malaysia on Feb.
-24 postponed.
-Matches scheduled for Hong Kong moved to opponents' homes.
+Asia Cup qualifiers postponed: Philippines vs. Thailand on Feb.
+20; Japan vs. China on Feb.
+21, China vs. Malaysia on Feb.
+24. Matches scheduled for Hong Kong moved to opponents' homes.

 BIATHLON